 Pensthorpe Waterfowl Park, or Natural Park, was not at all what I was expecting!
 I can't quite put my finger on it, but I think it’s because I was expecting to go to a dedicated Nature Reserve full of birds you usually see at a Nature Reserve!

 My thought, as I was walking around, was that it was a mix between a zoo, a farm and a nature reserve, all a bit strange, so be prepared for the unusual.
-I wasn’t expecting to see exotic and unusual wildlife such as flamingos and cranes, ibis’s and red squirrels!
+I wasn’t expecting to see exotic and unusual wildlife such as flamingos, cranes and red squirrels!

 It’s one of the great Norfolk outdoor attractions, and was the winner of Norfolk’s best large visitor attraction 2014 at the EDP Tourism awards.